 Transit State of Good Repair Targets consistent with the Regional Transit System Transit State of Good Repair Targets were set by the Metropolitan Transportation Planning Organization at its August 27, 2018 meeting.
 Transit Safety Targets consistent with the Regional Transit System Transit Safety Targets were set by the Metropolitan Transportation Planning Organization at its June 22, 2020 meeting.
+The Metropolitan Transportation Planning Organization at its Heropolitan Transportation Planning Organization at its June 22, 2020 meeting.
 The Metropolitan Transportation Planning Organization coordinates with the Florida Department of Transportation and the Regional Transit System concerning the application and implementation of Fixing America's Surface Transportation Act Transit State of Good Repair and Safety Measures.